-The Company's Petroleum Production Licences ("PPLs") title may be subject to government licensing requirements or regulations, unregistered prior agreements, unregistered claims, and non-compliance with regulatory, environmental and social requirements.
+The Company's Petroleum Production Licence ("PPLs") title may be subject to government licensing requirements or regulations, unregistered prior agreements, unregistered claims, and non-compliance with regulatory, environmental and social requirements.

-The Company has a history of operating losses and as at December 31, 2022 had a working capital deficiency of \$2,641,926 (December 31, 2021: \$31,146,332) and an accumulated deficit of \$320,568,941 (December 31, 2021: \$310,550,720).
-The ability of the Company to continue as a going concern is dependent on securing additional required financing through issuing additional equity or debt instruments, securing a joint farm-out for its PPLs, the sale of Company assets, or securing a partner for the deepwater port project.
-As a result and given the Company's capital commitment requirements under the Company's PPLs outlined in Note 16, the Company does not have sufficient cash flow to meet its operating requirements for the 12 month period from the current date of its statement of financial position.
-The Company has been successful in raising financing in the past (see 2022 JOA Amendment in Note 9), and believes in the viability of its strategy and that the actions presently being taken by management of CGX provide the best opportunity for the Company to continue as a going concern, but there can be no assurances to that effect.
+The Company has a history of operating losses and as at December 31, 2023 had a working capital deficiency of \$12,548,095 (December 31, 2022: \$2,641,926) and an accumulated deficit of \$323,762,518 (December 31, 2022: \$320,568,941).
+The ability of the Company to continue as a going concern is dependent on securing additional required financing through issuing additional equity or debt instruments, securing a joint farm-out for its PPL, the sale of Company assets, or securing a partner for the deepwater port project.
+As a result and given the Company's capital commitment requirements under the Company's PPL outlined in Note 16, the Company does not have sufficient cash flow to meet its operating requirements for the 12 month period from the current date of its statement of financial position.
+The Company has been successful in raising financing in the past, and believes in the viability of its strategy and that the actions presently being taken by management of CGX provide the best opportunity for the Company to continue as a going concern, but there can be no assurances to that effect.
 As a result there exist material uncertainties that may cast significant doubt as to the Company's ability to continue as a going concern.

-These Consolidated Financial Statements have been prepared on the basis of accounting principles applicable to a going concern.
-Accordingly, they do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the Consolidated Financial Statements.
+These consolidated Financial Statements have been prepared on the basis of accounting principles applicable to a going concern.
+Accordingly, they do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the consolidated Financial Statements.
 Such adjustments could be material.
 It is not possible to predict whether the Company will be able to raise adequate financing or to ultimately attain profitable levels of operations.